Construction Contract Allowances: Everything to Know

 While far from an ideal facet of a home building or remodeling project, cost allowances serve a purpose.
 Preparing beforehand for the unexpected or unplanned can make the process run much smoother for both parties.

 To learn more about construction contract allowances, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.